MohamammadMustafaHakimi/Cupcake/app/README.txt

 -> the composable() function
 -> purpose of val context = LocalContext.current???
--> why some methods use viewModel to get accessed, and some use the state
+-> why some methods use viewModel to get accessed, and some use the state -> does the back button automagically go back to the previous screen in the stack?